ameuret/ssh-locate/README.md

 ==========
 [![Build Status](https://secure.travis-ci.org/ameuret/ssh-locate.png)](http://travis-ci.org/ameuret/ssh-locate)

-  A command line tool that helps you locate and contact a SSH agent launched in a separate session.
+  A command line tool that helps you locate and contact a SSH agent launched in a separate shell.

 ### Wait, what ⁉️